 Anyway, fook off I’m trying to sleep.

 Cora is known for her extensive alchemical studies, and especially for her writings on how to prevent illness, and then later on how to most effectively treat those illnesses.
 “Studies On The Interaction Between Fire and Disease” is her most notable work, in which she details how fire can both prevent illness and aid in treatments.

 Freeman Roger Bard

 Freeman Roger Bard is from the famous Bard family of the Underwode vampire court of Cryhaven.
 He is well known throughout Seravia as a popular tavern performer, mainly singing themes of thieving, dancing, revenge, and heartbreaking love.
 His sea songs have long pleased the ears of Hesha pirates visiting Cryhaven’s waterfront taverns, and he is equally known by Nemien traders and any other travellers to that wild port city.
 Known to be skilled at any instrument, he gained some notoriety by being the first to play the remarkable “marble machine” of nobleman/engineer Markas Covington.
 Roger performs as a balladeer chiefly, often seen strumming a black 12-string guitar, but is also quite adept on the brass cornetto, flute, and drum.
-Lately he’s been seen performing in a bardic trio called “The Beggar Kings”.
+Lately he’s been seen performing in a bardic trio called “The Secret Doors”.